laurisasastoque/learning/competency-framework/index.md

 - reviewing curricula

 The framework builds on previous work on identifying competencies for digital preservation as well as good practice models.
-This approach aims to reflect current good practice and a framework designed with flexibility in mind---to offer a balance of detail so that it can be widely applicable but still offer enough information to be useable by digital preservation practitioners across different organizational contexts.
+This approach aims to reflect current good practice and a framework designed with flexibility in mind—to offer a balance of detail so that it can be widely applicable but still offer enough information to be useable by digital preservation practitioners across different organizational contexts.

 **This framework aims to be:**